Step 1: Create a New Application and Projects

 Do not use the file name

-for a menu other than the root or Home menu. adfc-config.xml
+adfc-config.xml for a menu other than the root or Home menu. adfc-config.xml is the

 default unbounded task flow automatically created for you by JDeveloper when you created the application using the